NikSavchenk0/Xarus-SS/README.md

 </p>

 # What's new!
-* Added 2 buttons
+* Added 2 buttons!
-  * Hide Button and Rejoin Button
+  * Hide Button and Rejoin Button.
+* Added Effect Buttons!
+  * This is not bad effect.
+* Added FPS Counter!
+  * This is not bad FPS Counter.

 ## Images/Videos
 <p align="center">